RDFLib/pymicrodata/README.md

     - The content of the registry is greatly reduced, see Appendix C
     - Remove the vocab expansion flag (although probably wise to keep it on the top, entry level, and just remove it from the real processing, to avoid backward compatibility issues for deployed code

+- Version 3.0: adapting it to Python3.8 (and hopefully higher).
+It also relies on 5.0.0 of RDFlib (at the time of writing this is still dev version)